RoskildeSkiklub/ssfh/README.md

 ## License

 SSFH is licensed under GPL v3 or later.
 This is not currently marked in any parts of the code.

+## Compiling

+SSFH uses the Qt tool qmake to build and compile.
+Run qmake, then make, to build it.